Do you want to write SEO friendly article for your Blog?

 You can also mention the current year in the title.
 Don’t forget to add some power words in your title to attract readers to read your content.

-Here are some examples of writing catchy headline.
+Here are some examples of writing a catchy headlines.

 ▶ “How to Professionally Paint Kitchen Cabinets in Under an Hour”